dotnet/docs/docs/fsharp/language-reference/xml-documentation.md

 - For the sake of consistency, all publicly visible types and their members should be documented.
 If you must do it, do it all.

-- At a bare minimum, modules, types and their members should have a plain `///` comment or `<summary>` tag because its content is needed for auto-complete.
+- At a bare minimum, modules, types and their members should have a plain `///` comment or `<summary>` tag.
+This will show in an autocompletion tooltip window in F# editing tools.

 - Documentation text should be written using complete sentences ending with full stops.